yodrew/darkroomretreat/manuscript/sample-note.md

 # sample

-This sample includes 3 out of 11 chapters, plus front and back matter.
-You can read the entire book online at [darkroomretreat.com](https://darkroomretreat.com).
+This sample leaves out 8 chapters (of 11).
+The entire book is online at [darkroomretreat.com](https://darkroomretreat.com).